 To top it all off, the course is beautifully maintained and is a joy to play

 Holes worth noting:

-Hole 6- it starts quietly enough- it is a short dogleg par 4 with a wide fairway to hit and no real impediments for over 200 metres.
+Hole 6- it starts quietly enough- it is a short dogleg par 4 with a wide fairway and no real impediments for over 200 metres.